jake-springer/packrat/README.md

 107 ->	add_set()			->  tried to create a set with an existing name

 108 ->  set_drop_dir()		->  tried to set a path that doesn't exist, failed os.path.exists()
+109 ->  default_target()    ->  tried to create a default tarfile path, but no dropdir configured.

 # Change Log